radrbiz/radar-wallet/README.md

 Use Qt Creator to open `RadarWallet.pro`, and run build.

-A command line tool `rda_tool` is used to generate address and sign transactions, you can find it in this project - [radrbiz/rda_tool](https://github.com/radrbiz/rda_tool).
+A command line tool `radar-tool` is used to generate address and sign transactions, you can find it in this project - [radrbiz/radar-tool](https://github.com/radrbiz/radar-tool).
 Copy this tool to the same path of the executable binary - RadarTool.

 That's all.
 Enjoy using it.